Effects Of Long Distance Driving and How Supplemental Oxygen Can Help

 - Most people think about the physical dangers of driving such as accidents, speeding, distracted drivers, etc. But long-distance driving can result in negative effects on the body.
 Long-distance driving, especially at night, can make you tired.
 You risk losing focus and it can influence your reaction time.
 Driving for many miles also results in physical inactivity.
 Being sedentary for prolonged periods can have negative effects.

-- Using supplemental oxygen while driving can help your general health and wellness and can also offset these negative health effects.
+- Using supplemental oxygen while driving can help your general health and wellness.

 The health risks of long distance driving